jdewit/bootstrap-timepicker/README.md

 Installation
 ============

-This project is registered as a <a href="http://bower.io">Bower</a> package, and can be insalled with the following command:
+This project is registered as a <a href="http://bower.io">Bower</a> package, and can be installed with the following command:

 ```bash
 $ bower install bootstrap-timepicker